ArashPartow/exprtk/readme.txt

  (05) Supported   user  defined   types   are   numeric  and   string
       variables, numeric vectors and functions.

- (06) All reserved words and keywords, variable, vector and  function
+ (06) All  reserved words,  keywords, variable,  vector, string   and
-      names are case-insensitive.
+      function names are case-insensitive.

  (07) Variable, vector and  function names must  begin with a  letter
       (A-Z  or a-z),  then  can  be comprised  of any  combination of